akiarie/lex/README.md

-# A Lex that lexes itself
+# A Lex that Lexes Itself